nandac/pandoc-reader/README.md

 The reading time is calculated by dividing the number of words by the reading speed.

-The default value for reading speed is set to 200 words per minute, but may be customized, by setting `READING_SPEED` to the desired words per minute integer value in `pelicanconf.py`:
+The default value for reading speed is set to 200 words per minute, but may be customized, by setting `READING_SPEED` to the desired words per minute value in `pelicanconf.py`:

 ```python
 READING_SPEED = <words-per-minute>